bastionzero/terraform-provider-bastionzero/docs/guides/eks-bzero-deployment-guide.md

 Replace `cluster-id` with your EKS cluster ID.

-### Setup a JIT policy
+### Set up a Just-in-Time (JIT) policy

 Enable the [Slack
 integration](https://docs.bastionzero.com/docs/automation-and-integrations/slack)
-in your BastionZero organization, so that you can write just-in-time (JIT) policies to grant temporary access to your BastionZero target subject to administrator approval.
+in your BastionZero organization, so that you can write JIT policies to grant temporary access to your BastionZero target subject to administrator approval.

 Use the [`bastionzero_jit_policy`](../resources/jit_policy) resource to manage the policy in Terraform.
 Learn more about JIT policies